aaronbloomfield/slp/docs/django-deployment.md

 To install Django on your own system, under Ubuntu 14.04, just enter `sudo apt-get install python-django python-mysqldb`, and it will do the rest.
 As of the writing of this tutorial (Aug 31, 2014), this installs Python version 2.7.6 and Django version 1.6.1.

+About installing the wsgi module, and for python 2/3...

 Configuring Apache
 ------------------